 The rich history of Lot 10 dates back over 200 years ago, to the year 1798.
 This Lot was the home to William Flemming and his family, who sailed the waters during the war of 1812.
 After Flemming’s death, the Lot was owned by others, until it was taken over by George Bullock in 1839.
 Bullock used the land to open, “Bullock’s Tavern”, and eventually an adjacent hotel.
 Two years later in 1841, Bullock would sell Lot 10.

 What would happen to Lot 10?
 Over the next few decades, the Lot would be the home of many small shops, bakeries, barbers, bookstores, and more.
 Fast forwarding to 2019, Lot 10 is now reopened as a local brewery, adding to Amherstburg’s beer, wine, and spirit scene.

 On top of their beers on tap, Lot 10 has a menu of “brew bites” to accompany their drinks.
-Their current menu features sharable appetizers, like hummus and pita, fried wontons and salsa, and a charcuterie board featuring different meats, cheeses, pickled asparagus and olives.
+Their current menu features sharable appetizers, panini sandwiches, chips and dip, and a charcuterie board featuring different meats, cheeses, pickled asparagus and olives.

 What makes Lot 10 unique?
 Whether it is enjoying your home cooked meal or a delivered meal right to the Lot 10 door, they give their guests the option to create their own culinary experience.
 Yup!
 That’s right, you are welcome to bring your own food to enjoy with their crafty creations.
 However, for those under 19 years of age or those with a nostalgic palette, enjoy a flight of Pop Shoppe flavours!